rafaelchandane/wikipedia-terminal/README.md

 - 🖥️ **Cross-Platform** - Works on Windows, macOS, and Linux
 - 🪶 **Lightweight** - No web server, direct ZIM file access
 - 📦 **Pipe-Friendly** - Pipe output to other command-line tools
+- 📊 **Progress Tracking** - Visual progress bars with ETA for index building

 ## 🎥 Demo